hkumar00/FineTuningLLMs/README.md

 pip install -r requirements.txt
 ```
 ---

-🧩 Fine-Tuning Workflow Summary
+🔄 Fine-Tuning Workflow Summary
-      A typical fine-tuning script in this repo follows these steps:
+This section outlines the standard pattern followed in all training scripts within this repo.

+🔧 Step-by-step Flow:
 Load the base model and tokenizer
-      Use AutoModelForCausalLM and AutoTokenizer from Hugging Face.
+Use AutoModelForCausalLM and AutoTokenizer from Hugging Face with appropriate memory/dtype settings for your device.

 Configure LoRA with LoraConfig
-      Define the low-rank adaptation parameters like r, alpha, and dropout.
+Use PEFT to define parameters like:

+r (rank)

+alpha (scaling factor)

+dropout

+task_type=TaskType.CAUSAL_LM

 Format your dataset
-      Convert each sample into a consistent Instruction, Input, and Response format (e.g., Alpaca-style).
+Each example should include:

+instruction

+input (can be empty)

+output
+Format them in Alpaca-style prompts for consistency.

 Fine-tune using SFTTrainer
-      Pass in your model, dataset, tokenizer (optional), and training arguments.
+A lightweight trainer from trl that simplifies supervised fine-tuning.
+Pass:

+model

+train_dataset

+TrainingArguments

+data_collator

-      Save checkpoints or merge LoRA adapter
+Save or merge the LoRA adapter

+Save checkpoints using Hugging Face trainer’s built-in options.

-      Save fine-tuned weights and optionally merge LoRA into the base model for standalone inference.
+Optionally merge LoRA back into the base model for exporting to HF Hub or inference.